open-contracting/standard/docs/schema/reference.md

 ### Contract

 The contract section is used to provide details of contracts that have been entered into.
 Every contract must have a related award, linked via the `awardID` field.
 This is because supplier information is contained within the 'award'.
-The framework contract details below help illustrate the reasons for this.

 ```eval_rst
 .. jsonschema:: ../../build/current_lang/release-schema.json